vanmap/solutions-webappbuilder-widgets/README.md

 4. Cut and paste the entire solutions-webappbuilder-widgets folder into the stemapp/widgets folder
 5. Launch Github for Windows and choose the option to locate the repository.
 This will change the location on disk to the new location.

+Note: For Beta 2, Widgets only show up in the builder UX if you edit/modify a file in the widget folder while Node.js is running.
+Saving the manifest.json file will work.
+If you are testing with a static configuration file you do not need to modify the files.
 ### General Help
 [New to Github?
 Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)